About Us

 Corey Walker

 Corey Walker is a general member of the Board of Directors for Thick Descriptions.
-Corey is originally from Austin, Texas- but his family has called Oklahoma home for nearly 10 years.
-Read More
+Corey is originally from Austin, Texas- but his family has called Oklahoma home for… Read More

 Monica C. Hardman